Guardians vs. Royals Player Props Betting Odds

-Jose Ramirez and Bobby Witt Jr. are two of the top players with prop bets on the table when the Cleveland Guardians and the Kansas City Royals square off at Kauffman Stadium on Wednesday (at 8:10 PM ET).
+Bookmakers have listed player props for Jose Ramirez, Bobby Witt Jr. and others when the Cleveland Guardians visit the Kansas City Royals at Kauffman Stadium on Thursday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!